Entertainmnet

 The United States Holocaust Memorial Museum in Washington DC shared the story of Fanny Aizenberg, who was taken away from her daughter Josie during the Germany Belgium invasion in May 1941 and how she reunited after the liberation.

-While sharing the story of Fanny Aizenberg, who studied design and dressmaking and landed plum job as a designer at the Royal House of Belgium, was taken away from her little four years old daughter during the German-Belgium invasion, The United States Holocaust Memorial Museum in Washington DC took to their official social media handle recently to share about the personal losses and struggles to people during the World War II.
+While sharing the story of Fanny Aizenberg, who studied design and dressmaking and landed a plum job as a designer at the Royal House of Belgium, was taken away from her little four years old daughter during the German-Belgium invasion, The United States Holocaust Memorial Museum in Washington DC took to their official social media handle recently to share about the personal losses and struggles to people during the World War II.

 As per the information shared, before World War II broke out, Fanny Aizenberg studied design and dressmaking and landed a plum job as a designer for the Royal House of Belgium.